Jespinozah/IBM-integration-bus-notes/README.md

    - Reference message models that describe the data.

 ## IBM Integration Bus operation modes
+   Operation modes typically restrict the number of message flow nodes that are available, and integration server capacity, but many features are available across all modes of operation.
+This figure summarizes four of the IBM Integration Bus operation modes: Express, Scale, Standard, and Advanced.
+IBM Integration Bus is also available in Developer mode and Adapter mode.

    1. Express
    2. Scale
    3. Standard
    4. Advanced

 ## IBM Integration Bus processes messages in two ways
 1. Message routing